abalter/mywebsite/content/ariel-balter-resume.md

 # Introduction

-_I recently migrated from physics (Ph.D.) to biomedical data science: Computational Biology, Bioinformatics, and Statistics bringing the seasoned scientific mindset you would expect from someone with 20+ years of experience in research, modeling, and analysis.
-I have demonstrated this by using incisive scientific reasoning and finding creative ways to extract information from data.._
+_I recently migrated from physics (Ph.D.) to biomedical data science: Computational Biology, Bioinformatics, and Statistics.
+By efficiently learning and synthesizing information, applying incisive scientific reasoning, and finding creative ways to extract information from data, I have demonstrated the abilities you would expect from someone with 20+ years of experience in research, modeling, and analysis._

 _I leveraged my background in advanced mathematics, computation, and (published) research in random processes to develop expertise in statistics through practical application, self-study, and graduate-level classes.
 Most of my experience so far has been in bioinformatics analysis focused on cancer genomics and microbiome analysis.
 I want to increasingly participate in statistical analysis and modeling—learning from others as I build my expertise.
 I hope to continue my graduate education in statistics to ultimately earn a master's degree, as well as ﬁll the machine learning hole in my skill set._